23 Quick and Easy Pantry Meals

-I love being able to make just about anything we want to eat with what we have in the pantry.
-It took me many years to learn how to cook without having to run to the store for every recipe.
-One thing that saves me tons of time and money is using my daycare menu, planning out meals for the fam, and only shopping once a month for staple items.
+It took me years to learn how to cook without having to run to the store for every recipe.
+I save a ton of time and money using my daycare menu, planning out meals for the fam, and only shopping once a month for staple items.
 Here are 23 quick and easy pantry meals you can make with a well-stocked pantry to save you tons of money and time.

 I go to a local fruit company to buy produce in between my monthly shopping trip.
 I can get in and out of the small store with some local products and it doesn’t take me as long as going into a big supermarket.
 We also, during the gardening season, eat from what we grow, so I don’t usually go to the fruit store during summer.

-I also shop for dairy products at Braum’s each week.
-I use Braum’s because there are not hormones in their milk.
+I also shop for dairy products at Braum’s every week.
+I use Braum’s because there are no hormones in their milk.
 I get milk, cottage cheese, and butter there.
 I will also pick up bananas if I don’t need anything else from the fruit store to save a trip.

 When planning our monthly shopping trip, I make a detailed list of what I would buy from the store we shop at.
 If I send my husband to the store, we save money because he only gets what is on the list and doesn’t do a lot of impulse buying like I do.
 He’s willing to go, so that’s a good way for us to save money.